SngJn-Ch/Sound_classification_ML/README.md

   Implement Supervised learning to classify the sound.

 # Why CNN?
-   In order to achieve sound classification based on the Mel Spectrogram Array, usually it requires great level of expertise.
-However, CNN only requires a data and label with consistency.
+   In order to achieve sound classification based on the Mel Spectrogram Array, usually it requires a great level of expertise.
+However, CNN only requires data and labels with consistency.

 # Procedure